-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
-These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
+These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 For each matter below, our description of how our audit addressed the matter is provided in that context.

-We have fulfilled the responsibilities described in the Auditor's Responsibilities for the Audit of the Consolidated Financial Statements section of our report, including in relation to these matters.
+We have fulfilled the responsibilities described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report, including in relation to these matters.

-Accordingly, our audit included the performance of procedures designed to respond to our assessment of the risks of material misstatement of the consolidated financial statements.
-The results of our audit procedures, including the procedures performed to address the matter below, provide the basis for our audit opinion on the accompanying consolidated financial statements.
+Accordingly, our audit included the performance of procedures designed to respond to our assessment of the risks of material misstatement of the financial statements.
+The results of our audit procedures, including the procedures performed to address the matter below, provide the basis for our audit opinion on the accompanying financial statements.

-Determining Physical Quantities in the Costing of Inventories
+Determining Physical Quantities in the Costing of Raw Materials Inventories

-Inventories, consisting mainly of industrial salt and chemicals - caustic soda, hydrochloric acid, liquid chlorine and sodium hypochlorite, are held in various forms throughout the different stages of the production process and are mostly contained in carriers or storage tanks.
-The physical quantities of inventories on hand, in process or consumed are determined through quantity surveys, soundings and a set percentage of raw material usage based on output.
-The determination of quantities considers factors such as concentration, density and split of inputs and outputs at different stages in the process, which involve management estimates.
+The physical quantities of raw materials inventories, consisting mainly of industrial salt, which are on hand, in process or consumed, are determined through quantity surveys and a set percentage of raw material usage based on output.
+The determination of quantities considers factors such as density and split of inputs and outputs at different stages in the process, which involve management estimates.
 This is a key audit matter because of the significance of management's estimates in determining the physical quantities in the costing of the inventory.

-The Group's disclosures about inventories are included in Notes 3 and 6 to the consolidated financial statements.
+The Company's disclosures about inventories are included in Notes 3 and 6 to the financial statements.